 Intercessory prayer is when we pray for other people, ourselves, or situations.
 We stand in the gap for a person’s salvation, for a nation, or for God’s redemptive purpose to be known concerning an issue facing the Body of Christ or the world.
-Most simply, intercession is when we declare what God tells us to declare, and pray for what God leads us to pray as we seek His heart and truth concerning His purposes.
+Most simply, intercession is when we pray for what God leads us to pray.

 God’s Kingdom is founded upon us asking Him in prayer.
-God could do all without our help, but He desires partnership with us through intimacy.
-Think of your spouse or best friend.
-You want to do things together because you love one another and enjoy doing life together.
-It is the same with God, and this is part of why we were created for companionship.
+God could do it all without our help, but He desires partnership with us in relationship.

-One important key in intercessory prayer is that we pray in agreement with God’s Word.
-It is essential that we pray in alignment with His will, and when we pray in agreement with His Word, we know He hears us.
+It is essential that we pray in agreement with God’s will.
+When we pray in agreement with His Word, we know He hears us.

 “Now this is the confidence that we have in Him, that if we ask anything according to His will, He hears us.
 And if we know that He hears us, whatever we ask, we know that we have the petitions that we have asked of Him.“ 1 John 5:14-15 (NKJV)

-We can also pray effectively by using the prayers recorded in the Word expressed through Jesus and the apostles.
-Just as these prayers were fruitful during the time of the early Church, they still remain applicable today.
-Download a PDF of Key Apostolic Prayers & Prophetic Promises.
+We can pray effectively by using the prayers recorded in the Word by Christ and the apostles like the one above.
+Just as these prayers were fruitful during the time of the early Church, they are still of use today.